UbiquityRobotics/ubiquity_main/README.md

         ifconfig

    If `wlan0` does not show up, something did not go right.
+Feel the pain.

 ## Fiducials Software